Skip to main content

 • Policy endorsements or declarations pages

 Co-Pilot incorporates new information immediately.
-If you've already run a comparison or report, you can ask Co-Pilot to update its analysis with the new documents.
+If you already ran an analysis or report, you can ask Co-Pilot to update it with the new documents.

 Once your documents and notes are in place, Co-Pilot can do real work with them.
 Be specific about what you need and reference your files by name.